 10. Use your phone shortcuts

 Liked the tips?
 Good!
 Now show the world you have mastered your phone photography skills!
 You can do it! 🙂 What are your favorite phone photography tips?
 Before you practice, why not share this with your friends?
-I would really appreciate that, and I think they will too if you show them those amazing tips about phone photography!
+I would appreciate that, and I think they will too if you show them those amazing tips about phone photography!

 Lots of love,